kworkflow/patch-hub/paper/paper.md

 ```
 Listing 2: `draw_ui()` function snippet.

-Notably, the View layer does not know how information is stored or which user interactions led to the current state.
+The View layer is unaware of how information is stored or which user interactions have led to the current state.
 It only needs the current state to decide how to compose and display the interface elements.

 #### Controller